iexcloud/docs/source/getting-started/getting-started-with-apperate.md

 ![](./getting-started-with-apperate/create-a-dataset.png)

-Your workspace is ready for storing new data and accessing built-in Core Data!
+Your workspace is ready for storing new data and accessing built-in Core Financial Data!
 It's time to load some data into Apperate.

 ## Load Data in One Step